davidmpaz/worstofbreed.net/src/content/patterns/shared-db-hub.md

 quote: "Why build an API?
 Just write directly to the table 'T_TRANSFER_V2_TEMP', the other system polls there every 10 seconds."
 tags: ["Legacy", "Integration", "Database"]
 dateAdded: 2025-12-21
+author: "vanto"
 ---

-# Analysis
+## Analysis
 The ultimate Anti-Pattern of integration.
 Two or more systems that shouldn't know about each other share a database.

 **The Reality:**
 There is no schema ownership.
-No one dares to rename a column because a 12-year-old Perl script in the basement of the data center will stop breathing.
+No one dares to rename a column because a 20-year-old COBOL script in the basement of the data center will stop breathing.
 Validation does not happen or (worse) is enforced by triggers and stored procedures that no one understands.